Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 ## Project directory structure

 Task 2.1 and Task 2.2 are a updates of Task 4 and 5 from {{< contentlink path="projects/katas/level-1" >}}.
 You should not create new files for them.
+Rather just update the existing code.

 For Task 2.3, you are expected to create a new files with the following names: